dev-loki/europython2024-python-unplugged-slides/chapter01_fetching_data.md

 - This means that we need to work on the books in batches
 - Plenty of solutions!
 - Let's first look on how we might have done it before python3.12
-- And then how python3.12 makes our life easier :)

 </v-clicks>